 When you apply the curse in this way, you don’t regain hit points from the death of the previously cursed creature.

-The biggest (and honestly ONLY) downside to the Hexblade’s Curse feature is that it could feel wasted.
+The biggest (and honestly ONLY) downside to the Hexblade’s Curse feature is that it could potentially feel wasted.
 Generally, you’d want to throw it on the biggest threat to help you take them down.
 But what if there’s an even bigger threat around the next corner and you haven’t taken a rest?

 Now, your curse passes from creature to creature.
 You can throw your curse on one of the weaker enemies, focus them down, and then move the curse to the next one.